-¶2-To receive copies of all memorials presented by the District Assemblies for General Assembly legislation (Sections 83, ¶14; 90, ¶6) and to classify such memorials and print them in book form for distribution at the General Assembly.

-¶3-To meet two days prior to the opening of the General Assembly in order to prepare and arrange the work in hand.
+¶2-To receive copies of all memorials presented by the District Assemblies for General Assembly legislation (Sections 83, ¶14; 90, ¶6). ¶3-To meet two days prior to the opening of the General Assembly in order to prepare and arrange the work in hand.